Your Shopping Cart

 mens tie clip accessories

-If you did not know these existed, then yes, tie clips are definitely a thing that can help bring more character into your wardrobe.
+If you did not know these existed, then yes, tie clips are definitely just what you need to help bring more character into your wardrobe, especially for your next court date.
 Though I usually find them during fancier occasions or in business meetings, the courtroom is another setting where I deem them appropriate.
 If you have never worn one and are not feeling adventurous yet, then our matte tie clip is one tie clip you may be interested in.
 It works with any outfit combination or more specifically, any tie.
 It is matte, so it does not exactly pop out, but it is meant to complement your existing outfit.

 If you want some more fun in your clip, try the black and gold tie clip.
-The sheen of the gold compliments the black background and adds a pop of color to your clothing.
-I see this clip being used on a white dress shirt with a black tie, a classic combination.
+The sheen of the gold compliments the black background and adds a pop of color to your clothing and is a classic combination.
 This clip brings life to the normal black and white colors and shows your confidence in wearing such an accessory.

 Tips on What to Wear for a Court Hearing

-When attending a court hearing, it's important to dress appropriately and professionally to show respect for the court and the legal process.
+For a court appearance, it's important to dress appropriately and professionally to show respect for the court and the legal process.
 Here are some fool-proof tips on what to wear to court:

-1. Dress conservatively: Opt for conservative and modest attire.
-This means avoiding flashy or revealing clothing.
+1. Dress conservatively: Opt for conservative dress and modest attire.
+This means avoiding flashy or revealing clothing and bright colors.
 Choose neutral colors like black, gray, navy blue, or brown.
+Think about what to wear to a conference or even what to wear to a wake and replicate that to wear to court.

-2. Wear formal clothing: Dress as if you were attending a job interview or a formal event.
+2. Wear formal clothing: Dress professionally as if you were attending a job interview or a formal event.
 Men should wear a suit or dress pants with a button-down shirt and a tie.
 Women can wear a suit, dress pants or a skirt with a blouse, or a conservative dress.
+Here is how a suit should fit.

-3. Avoid casual wear: Steer clear of casual clothing such as jeans, short skirts, t-shirts, sneakers, or flip flops.
-These items may be seen as disrespectful or unprofessional in a courtroom setting.
+3. Avoid casual wear: Steer clear of casual clothing such as jeans, short skirts, t-shirts, sneakers, baseball caps, or flip flops or other open-toe shoes.
+To wear jeans and similar casual items may be seen as disrespectful or unprofessional for a courtroom appearance.

 4. Pay attention to grooming: Ensure that your appearance is tidy and well-groomed.
 This includes clean and polished dress shoes, neatly styled facial hair, and minimal jewelry.
 Avoid excessive makeup or strong fragrances.